AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 ### Flows
 The Flow resource **MUST** indicate `video/MP2T` in the `media_type` attribute, and `urn:x-nmos:format:mux` for the `format`.

-For Nodes implementing IS-04 v1.3 or higher, the following additional attributes defined in the [Flow Attributes register][Flow-Attributes] of the NMOS Parameter Registers are used for MPEG TS:

-- [Bit Rate][Flow-Bit-Rate]
-  This attribute **MUST** be present in the flow resource definition.

 An example Flow resource is provided in the [Examples](../examples/).

 ### Senders
 For Nodes transmitting MPEG TS over RTP transport as defined by ST 2022-2, the Sender `transport` attribute **MUST** be `urn:x-nmos:transport:rtp` or one of its sub-classifications.

 The SDP file published at the `manifest_href` end-point **MUST** comply with the IS-05 usage guidelines for the specific transport and [RFC 4566][RFC-4566]

+For Nodes implementing IS-04 v1.3 or higher, the following additional attributes defined in the [sender attributes register][Sender-Attributes] of the NMOS Parameter Registers are used for MPEG TS:

+- [Bit Rate][Sender-Bit-Rate]
+  This attribute **MUST** be present as defined in equipment where the bit rate is known, and **MAY** be signaled in the sender SDP as "b=AS:bit-rate", where bit-rate is in integer units of kilobits/second.

 An example Sender resource is provided in the [Examples](../examples/).